How to Keep Up with Latin Studies Over A School Break

 I used a basic spiral notebook for my "Quick Reference" book.
 I wanted something that I could lay open in front of me while I worked through the exercises.
 On the left of the page I wrote out the important concepts in a lesson from the grammar.
 On the right side, I wrote out the vocabulary from the lesson.
 It all fit on one open spread so that I could quickly refer to it while working.
 It was a huge help!

 - In Lesson 1, I wrote out the first declension forms with the meanings of each.
 Then I included gender rules that pertain to the first declension.
 Preview my Lesson 1 spread here.

 - In Lesson 3, I wrote down the three forms that a third declension noun might follow (masculine/feminine, i-stem, and neuter).
 Preview my Lesson 3 spread here.

 - In Lesson 9, I wrote the forms of a first conjugation verb in the present, imperfect, and future tenses.
 Preview my Lesson 9 spread here.

 There isn't a right or wrong way to do this.
 Just create a resource that will give you the best opportunity to be ready to work when the semester starts back up.
 The sneaky part about this is that you get a great review of the material while you're writing out your quick reference.

-Watch Latin with Andy Videos
+Explore the Latin with Andy Resource Library

 Rest Up for Next Semester

-Sometimes the best thing you can do to prepare for ramping up studies again is simply just rest.
+Sometimes the best thing you can do to prepare for ramping up Latin studies again is simply just rest.
 Our brains can only stretch so far before needing some reprieve.
 Enjoy your break and enjoy the rest.
 Then when the semester starts back, you can be ready to hit the books again.

 Betsy Strauss is an unexpected homeschooler, mother of three, who is in a relationship with a sweet man for life.
 She loves reading books, drinking coffee, and learning anything with her kids.